2007 Madeiran regional election

-Turnout in these elections increased very slightly compared with 3 years ago, with 60.8% of voters casting a ballot.
+Turnout in these elections increased very slightly compared with 3 years ago, with 60.8 percent of voters casting a ballot.

 Electoral system

 Before this election, members of the regional parliament were elected in 11 constituencies, representing the 11 municipalities of Madeira, that were awarded a determined number of member to elect according with the number of registered voters in those constituencies.
 The method used to elect the members was the D'Hondt method.
 For the 2007 elections, the system changed and members of the regional parliament would now be elected by a single constituency, coinciding with the territory of the Region.
 The method used, to elect members, would continue to be the D'Hondt method.
 The total number of members was also reduced from the 68, in the 2004 elections, to 47 in the 2007 elections.

 Parties

 The parties that partook in the election, and their leaders, were: